-Parties can testify to facts like regular witnesses under the CCP.
 The CCP provides that the parties should be examined after the examination of third party witnesses, but the judges may firstly examine the parties, if it is appropriate.
-Further, the court may hear the parties' testimony ex officio.
+Further, the court may take the evidence ex officio.
 The failure of a party to testify without a justifiable reason may lead to the result that the court can deem the alleged facts by the other party to be true.